 If there is one thing parents today want more than ever, it’s simply this – answers.

-When they ask the conventional pediatrician what’s really going on with their child and why their health is struggling, they’re so very often met with outdated answers, half-truths, and quite often, flat-out inaccurate answers and explanations.
+When they ask the conventional pediatrician what’s really going on with their child and why their health is struggling, they’re so very often met with outdated answers, half-truths, and quite often, flat-out inaccurate explanations.

-The one thing parents are consistently most shocked and excited to learn about is the science behind subluxation, how simple it is, and how subluxation and nervous system dysregulation can be easily connected to most any childhood health challenge, sign, and symptom.
+The one thing parents are consistently most shocked and excited to learn about is the science behind what causes subluxation, how simple it is, and how subluxation and nervous system dysregulation can be easily connected to most any childhood health challenge, sign, and symptom.

 Chronic Health Issues in Kids

-A Common Thread – Subluxation
+A Common Thread, Subluxation

 Let’s explore subluxation, its development, and the far-reaching impact it has on your child’s health.
-We’ll also explore the factors that can lead to subluxation, how it can manifest in various symptoms and conditions, and how Neurologically-Focused Chiropractic Care can help in ways you may never have considered.
+We’ll also explore the factors that can lead to subluxation, how it can manifest in various signs and conditions, and how Neurologically-Focused Chiropractic Care can help in ways you may never have considered.

 What is Subluxation?

-1. Misalignment: Altered positioning and alignment within the neurospinal system.
+- Misalignment: Altered positioning and alignment within the neurospinal system.

-2. Fixation & Restricted Motion: Abnormal tension or fixation within these neurospinal segments and regions then leads to reduced range of motion and overall movement.
+- Fixation & Restricted Motion: Abnormal tension or fixation within these neurospinal segments and regions then leads to reduced range of motion and overall movement.

-It has been said, “motion is life,” and that is absolutely the most true during the crucial first few years of neurodevelopment.
+It has been said, “motion is life,” and that is absolutely true during the crucial first few years of neurodevelopment.
 If a developing infant, toddler, or young child has their sensorimotor (movement) input altered even just a little bit, it can lead to all sorts of dysfunction, dysregulation, and “disconnection” within the crucial brain-body communication circuits.

 To summarize, subluxation and nervous system dysfunction negatively affect the following systems most often in a sequential order: